Learn to Manage Projects—From the Simple to the Complex

 Advance Your Career with a Master’s in Project Management

 Increasingly, all work is becoming project work.
 BU MET’s MS in Project Management will prepare you to manage complex projects, facilitate communication between the project team and clients, and balance competing demands among scope, time, cost, and quality—providing the tools to achieve success at the highest levels of management.
-Coursework covers agile project management; project and program governance; project planning and control; project management life cycle; methodologies of effective leadership and motivation; cost and risk management; management of project quality and procurement; and communication.
+Coursework covers mega-projects, project and program portfolios, agile principles, project and program governance, project planning and control, project management life cycle, methodologies of effective leadership and motivation, cost and risk management, management of project quality and procurement, earned value analysis, and communication.

 Importantly, our program recognizes that to achieve project success, leadership competencies—at the strategic level—are, increasingly, the largest single differentiator.
 Along with teaching the mechanics for managing a project technically, we provide you with the capability to inspire, influence, negotiate, and communicate with appropriate authority.

-MET’s online master’s degrees in management are ranked #10 in the nation by U.S. News & World Report for 2020.Learn more
+MET’s online master’s degrees in management are ranked #9 in the nation by U.S. News & World Report for 2023.Learn More

 PMI Global Accreditation Center for Project Management